• USD

 Vine Snake

-Also known as the twig or bird snake, the vine snake (thelotornis) is among the few rear-fanged colubrids whose bite is highly venomous and potentially fatal.
-The snake is primarily arboreal, and their cryptic coloration and apparent ability to freeze or sway gently, as chameleons do, like a twig on a tree (hence the name), makes them hard to spot.
+Also known as the twig or bird snake, the vine snake (Thelotornis) is among the few rear-fanged colubrids whose bite is highly venomous and potentially fatal.
+The snake is primarily arboreal, and its cryptic coloration and apparent ability to freeze or sway gently, like a twig on a tree, make it hard to spot.

 Mozambique Spitting Cobra

-The Mozambique spitting cobra (Naja mossambica) a medium-sized snake that tends to be nervous and highly strung.
-When confronted at close quarters, it can rear up to as much as two-thirds of its length, spread its long, narrow hood and "spit" in defense, usually from a reared-up position.
-The venom can be ejected at a distance of 2–3 meters (6½-10 feet).
-After the puff adder, it is considered as one of the most dangerous snakes on the continent.
+The Mozambique spitting cobra (Naja mossambica) is a medium-sized snake that tends to be nervous and high-strung.
+When confronted at close quarters, it can rear up to as much as two-thirds of its length, spread its long, narrow hood, and "spit" in defense, usually from a reared-up position.
+The venom can be ejected at a distance of 2–3 meters (6½–10 feet).
+After the puff adder, it is considered one of the most dangerous snakes on the continent.